UVA-Dept-of-Statistics/course-docker-images/stat-5430/README.md

 # STAT-5430 JupyterLab Environment

-A Docker-based Jupyter Lab environment for R and Python.
+A Docker-based environment for R and Python with JupyterLab and RStudio Server.

 ## Quick Start